Representative Social Choice: From Learning Theory to AI Alignment: General Representative Social Choice

-\begin{example}[Privileged Orderings in AI and AI Alignment] Outside of the human case, privileged orderings are also natural consequences of \emph{inductive biases} in machine learning models \citep{baxter2000model}, including deep neural networks.
-Examples of this include: \begin{itemize}[leftmargin=2em] \itemsep{0.1em} \item \textbf{Language models}.
-Language models are known to display a wide range of human behavioral tendencies \citep{perez2022discovering,santurkar2023whose,lampinen2024language}, including ones discussed in Example \ref{example:privilege_graph}.
+\begin{example}[Privileged Orderings in AI and AI Alignment] Outside of the human case, privileged orderings (Definition \ref{def:privilege_graph}) are a natural model for the \emph{inductive biases} of AI systems \cite{baxter2000model}, including deep neural networks.
+For instance, an LLM pretrained on web text might have a structural bias (a `privilege') for certain types of responses (\emph{e.g.}, coherent ones) over others \cite{perez2022discovering,santurkar2023whose}, and alignment training may be unable to make the model output a response that violates a deep-seated bias; this creates a non-trivial candidate space $\mathcal C \subsetneq \mathrm{LO}(N)^{\mathcal I}$ where impossibility results can arise.
+More examples include: \begin{itemize}[leftmargin=2em] \itemsep{0.1em} \item \textbf{Language models}.
+Language models are known to display a wide range of human behavioral tendencies \cite{perez2022discovering,santurkar2023whose,lampinen2024language}, including ones discussed in Example \ref{example:privilege_graph}.
 Tendencies including consistent treatment of similar decisions, default outcomes, monotonicity, and many more, can all lead to privileged orderings.
 In the alignment process, these pretrained tendencies serve as inductive biases that set limits on the possible outcomes of alignment training. \item \textbf{Reinforcement learning agents}.
 In reinforcement learning, the reward function is a key component that guides the learning process.
-It has been demonstrated to induce agents to learn deeply ingrained hiearchies or equivalences between outcomes \citep{di2022goal,wang2024investigating}.
+It has been demonstrated to induce agents to learn deeply ingrained hiearchies or equivalences between outcomes \cite{di2022goal,wang2024investigating}.
 These prior tendencies set limits on the possible outcomes of later learning, leading to privileged orderings. \item \textbf{Vision models}.
-Vision models have been shown to exhibit spatial locality \citep{li2022locality}, translation invariance \citep{kauderer2017quantifying}, simplicity bias \citep{shah2020pitfalls}, and other inductive biases.
+Vision models have been shown to exhibit spatial locality \cite{li2022locality}, translation invariance \cite{kauderer2017quantifying}, simplicity bias \cite{shah2020pitfalls}, and other inductive biases.
 These biases, which are often necessary for the models to learn effectively, operate by setting limits on the possible outcomes of learning, leading to privileged orderings. \end{itemize} While these tendencies in AI systems are often probabilistic and less clear-cut than in the human case, privileged orderings can still be a useful abstraction for understanding and approximating their behavior. \end{example}

-Next, we characterize some important properties of privileged orderings and privilege graphs.
+Next, we characterize important properties of privileged orderings and privilege graphs.

 \begin{lemma}[Transitivity of Privileged Graph] For an issue $i\in\mathcal I$ and $u, v, w\in [N]$, if $u\succ v$ and $v\succ w$ are both privileged, then $u\succ w$ is privileged. \end{lemma}

 \begin{lemma}[Closure of Privileged Orderings Under Concatenation] Let $c_1,c_2,\cdots,c_{k+m-1}\in [N]\ (k,m\geq 2)$ be distinct outcomes in an issue $i$.
 If $o: c_1\succ c_2\succ\cdots\succ c_k$ and $o': c_k\succ c_{k+1}\succ c_{k+2}\succ\cdots\succ c_{k+m-1}$ are both privileged orderings, then $o\oplus o': c_1\succ c_2\succ\cdots\succ c_{k+m-1}$ is also a privileged ordering. \end{lemma}